-Summary of Compliance with 77 Conditions:
+Compliance with 78 Conditions

-Of the 77 Conditions in EAC #14-02:
+Of the 78 conditions in EAC #14-02:

-- No conditions have been assessed as being in non-compliance - No conditions have been assessed as being in partial-compliance - 14 conditions have not yet required implementation all of the requirements in these conditions are in an initial planning stage and will be implemented at a future time, such as during reservoir filling or operations - 63 conditions are underway and have been assessed as having requirements that are "in compliance" and are in various stages of implementation.
-The requirements in these conditions have either been completed, are ongoing, or are not yet required to have started, but are deemed in compliance
+- No conditions have been assessed as being in non-compliance - One condition has been assessed as being in partial-compliance - 14 conditions have not yet required implementation all of the requirements in these conditions are in an initial planning stage and will be implemented at a future time, such as during reservoir filling or operations - 64 conditions are underway and are in various stages of implementation.
+The requirements in these conditions have either been completed, are ongoing, or are not yet required to have started

-Summary of Compliance with 593 Requirements:
+Summary of Compliance with 608 Requirements

-Table 1 summarizes the status of compliance with each of the requirements in the 77 conditions of EAC #14-02.
-The table shows that the total 593 requirements are assessed as being in compliance.
+Table 2 summarizes the status of compliance with each of the requirements in the 78 conditions of EAC #14-02.
+The table shows that 475 of the requirements are assessed as being in compliance, 2 as being in partial-compliance (See Condition #3) and 131 as future requirements.

-Summary of Inspections by EAO:
+Summary of Inspections by EAO